-Researchers intent on working with TB-500 or BPC-157 should order them from a legitimate vendor with a stellar reputation from third-party reviews and ruthless dedication to product quality.
+Researchers intent on working with TB-500 or BPC-157 should order either compound from a legitimate vendor with a stellar reputation from third-party reviews and ruthless dedication to product quality.

-Researcher’s payment information should always be safe and shipments should be protected from customs seizures with a money-back guarantee.
+Payment information should always be safe and shipments should be protected with a money-back guarantee.

-To date, our team has identified only one vendor that satisfies all of the above and does so much more.
+To date, our team has identified two vendors that satisfy all of the above and so much more.

-Researchers wishing to buy BPC-157 online, buy TB-500 alone, or get a good blend of TB-500 and BPC-157, should look no further than Peptide Sciences.
+Researchers wishing to buy BPC-157 online, buy TB-500 alone, or get a blend of TB-500 and BPC-157, should look no further than Core Peptides.

-- Unbeatable Customer Service: The speed and professionalism of their customer support desk is unparalleled.
-All questions and concerns will be immediately answered.
+- Unbeatable Customer Service: The speed and professionalism of Limitless Life’s customer support desk is unparalleled.
+All questions sent during business hours are answered almost immediately.